 Pull the roasting pan out of the oven.

-Add the cooked pasta into the pan and toss gently to coat the strands with olive oil.
+Add the cooked pasta into the pan and toss gently to coat with olive oil.

 Serve in warmed shallow bowls.